 Third and fourth year students, with parental and Principal approval, may receive Glenbard credit for correspondence or college study.
 Applications and approval of such courses may be secured from the student's counselor.
 Specific graduation requirements may not be taken through correspondence.
 C. Course Load Every student is considered a full-time student and will be in school for seven (7) periods, no more than one may be study hall.
 It is highly recommended that students select six or seven courses each semester.
 Juniors and Seniors with parental request may petition for arrival second period, and if approved, attend classes six periods of the day.
 IV.
 COURSE DESCRIPTIONS AND PREREQUISITES The following pages of this handbook are devoted to brief descriptions of the courses offered by the various departments.
 The descriptions include the length of the course, the credit that may be earned, the level of students who may enroll and, where applicable, the prerequisite.
 Students or parents who would like further information concerning a course or the enrollment procedure should contact the Guidance Office.
 The program of studies provided for the regular and summer term is dependent upon adequate enrollment and the availability of qualified staff.
-Glenbard Township High School District 87 does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, marital status, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
-Glenbard offers classes in several college preparedness courses, as well as career classes at TCD, admission to which is non-discriminatory.
-Lack of English-language proficiency will not be a barrier to admission and participation in those programs.
+Courses offered in the other three Glenbard High Schools are available to our students upon request.
+Information about these courses and arrangements for scheduling can be provided by your guidance counselor.
 BUSINESS

+PHILOSOPHY

-PHILOSOPHY The mission of the Glenbard South Business Department is to provide student with essential computer, business and survival skills to succeed in college, a career, personal finance and life.
-IMPORTANT SUGGESTIONS: - Regardless of a student's path we strongly suggest all students take at least one computer course before graduation.
+The mission of the Glenbard South Business Department is to provide students with essential computer, business and survival skills to succeed in college, a career, personal finance and life.

+IMPORTANT SUGGESTIONS:

+- Regardless of a student's path we strongly suggest that all students take at least one computer course before graduation.
 Technology Essentials will allow a student to gain skills that will help them find success in our ever-changing technology driven society. - Any student planning to major in business of any type in college should take Accounting 1 & 2 to better prepare themselves for the rigorous business college curriculum. - Students interested in business may want to consider taking Speech with Advanced Technology (S.W.A.T), to satisfy both their Speech and Applied Arts graduation requirement.
 THE PATHWAYS BELOW SHOW THE COURSE SEQUENCE FOR BOTH BUSINESS AND COMPUTER SCIENCE OFFERINGS AT GLENBARD SOUTH